IMF chief gives Deutsche Bank tough advice, says need deal on fine

 Meanwhile, the chief executives of several German blue-chip companies have discussed Deutsche's problems and are ready to offer a capital injection if needed to shore up the bank, newspaper Handelsblatt reported on Thursday.

-However, Lagarde did not mince her words about the problems of Deutsche - which the International Monetary Fund has identified as a bigger potential risk to the financial system than any other global bank - in an era of ultra low interest rates.
+However, Lagarde did not mince her words about the problems of Deutsch, which the International Monetary Fund has identified as a bigger potential risk to the financial system than any other global bank, in an era of ultra-low interest rates.

 "Deutsche Bank, like many other banks, has to look at its business model," she told Bloomberg Television during the IMF and World Bank's autumn meetings in Washington.